Questions? Talk directly with Cindy Kowalski — (352) 464-4400 · Mon–Sat, 9am–6pm ET

 Explain cost trade-offs clearly

-Take our short Medicare Clarity Quiz to better understand which coverage structure may align with your situation.
+Take the short Medicare Clarity Quiz.
+In under a minute, you’ll see which coverage structure likely aligns with your situation.

 Already enrolled?
-Take the Medicare Clarity Quiz to see if a review might help →
+Take the review quiz to see if a check-in might help.

 Common Questions

 There is no universal “better” option.
-The right choice depends on provider flexibility, budget, and long-term preferences.
-Read the detailed Supplement and Advantage guides to explore each option.
+The right choice depends on your priorities around provider flexibility, budget, and long-term stability.
+Read the detailed Supplement and Advantage guides to compare.

-It may be possible, but in many cases medical underwriting applies after your initial enrollment window.
+It may be possible, but in most states medical underwriting applies after your initial enrollment window.
+This means the insurer can decline your application or charge higher premiums based on your health history.
 Learn more about how switching plans works.

-Advantage plans receive federal funding and may structure costs differently, often shifting expenses to copays and annual maximum out-of-pocket limits.
+Advantage plans receive federal funding that offsets the premium you’d pay directly.
+Plans structure costs differently, often shifting expenses to copays, coinsurance, and annual maximum out-of-pocket limits — which you pay only when you use care.

 Yes.
 Medicare Supplement plans do not include prescription drug coverage.
-You’ll need a standalone Part D plan to cover your medications.
+You’ll need a standalone Part D plan to cover your medications — and the right Part D choice depends on your specific prescriptions.

 After your 6-month Medigap Open Enrollment window, insurers can use medical underwriting to decide whether to accept you and at what price.
-This is one of the most costly Medicare enrollment mistakes people make.
+This is one of the most costly Medicare enrollment mistakes.
 Understanding enrollment rules and penalties is essential.

-Yes.
-Medicare Advantage plan availability, networks, and costs vary significantly by where you live.
-Supplement plans are standardized nationally, but premiums differ by location and carrier.
+Yes, significantly.
+Medicare Advantage availability, networks, and costs vary dramatically by where you live.
+Supplement plans are standardized nationally, but premiums differ by state and carrier.

 At minimum, once a year during the Annual Enrollment Period.
-Plans change their costs, formularies, and networks annually.
-Use the Annual Review Checklist to make sure nothing has shifted.
+Plans change their costs, formularies, and networks every year — sometimes significantly.
+Use the Annual Review Checklist to make sure nothing has shifted against your interests.